StarLederer/windblade/README.md

 - [x] All suitable Tailwind utilities implemented (all except animations).
 - [x] All rtl-tb utilities replaced with logical counterparts (or removed if not possible).
-- [ ] Pseudo-classes and pseudo-elements
+- [x] Pseudo-classes and pseudo-elements (chose to implement separately via [uoncss-preset-mini-variants](https://github.com/StarLederer/unocss-preset-mini-variants))
 - [x] Automatic color system.
 - [x] Javascript access to automatic color system.
 - [ ] Detailed README.